m-emre-yalcin/m-emre-yalcin.github.io/README.md

 - Turkey - Istanbul/Beşiktaş

 This was a tiny start-up company in Istanbul.
 Here, I maintained the existing SaaS that the company has and developed new front-end applications (usually websites).
 After a short period of time, I was promoted to full-stack dev.
 After promotion, I was heavily working on the MVP apps with the designer, and fulfilling the customers' needs with the product manager.

+---

+> I had actually started as an intern here.
+It was my first year in college but I also wanted to sharpen my developer skills.
+So I've started to work here.
+The first project I worked on was a complicated front-end application.
+I had become responsible for the whole front end because resources weren't enough.
+But I was believing myself and worked so hard without even looking at the clock.
+After I completed the project successfully, I was promoted to front-end developer.

+The works I did in my front-end role:

+1. I maintained the company's existing SaaS.
+The front-end codes I've worked on were legacy codes.
+I usually wrote CSS and JS.
+2. I built the interactive interface of an e-commerce website by working with the designer.
+3. I built a landing page for a bank.

+The works I've completed in my full-stack role:

+1. An MVP that sends user forms to a company's open applications.
+Company members were able to see incoming applications in real-time and evaluate them.
+I did the design, front-end, and back-end development.
+2. An MVP that helps you to manage projects and tasks like Asana, but in a simple form.
+I worked with the designer on the UI, created an interactive interface with Vue, and built the API and CMS using Strapi.
+3. An MVP mobile app for cooking recipes.
+I used Vue to create the UI and built the API and CMS using Strapi
+4. Also, when the resources were not enough I was assigned to fix the company's other project tasks.
+I usually fixed front-end bugs.
+One time I solved a complicated SQL problem that was there for years.

 ### BSM Teknik Proje LTD - Web Developer